-Student injured in North Carolina high school shooting
+Student injured in North Carolina high school shooting, suspect on the loose

 Father says his son will "remember this forever"

-One student was injured Wednesday during a shooting at a North Carolina high school, authorities said.
+A gunman injured one student on Wednesday during a shooting at a North Carolina high school and a suspect is still on the loose, authorities said.

 The shooting occurred at Mount Tabor High School in Winston-Salem, the Forsyth County Sheriff's Office tweeted.
 All other students are safe and were being taken to the Harris Teeter grocery store where they can be reunited with their parents, police said.